mirror/dd-wrt/src/router/python/Doc/library/queue.rst

-   :class:`collections.deque` is an alternative implementation of unbounded queues with fast atomic :meth:`~collections.deque.append` and :meth:`~collections.deque.popleft` operations that do not require locking.
+   :class:`collections.deque` is an alternative implementation of unbounded queues with fast atomic :meth:`~collections.deque.append` and :meth:`~collections.deque.popleft` operations that do not require locking and also support indexing.